-Mai is a Fellow at the School of Regulation and Global Governance (RegNet).
+Mai is an Associate Professor at the School of Regulation and Global Governance (RegNet).
 Before joining RegNet in February 2019, Mai worked for the School of Law, University of Reading; the Centre for Criminology, the University of Oxford

 What happens when someone believes they are wrongfully convicted?
 In the UK applications are made to the Criminal Cases Review Commission, the only body that can refer a case back to the Court of Appeal once direct appeal options are exhausted.